lancaluis/science-tree/README.md

 ```bash
 $ yarn start
 ```
-The server will start in port 3000
+The server will start in http://localhost:3000